awesome-language/awesome-library/README.md

 Any language is represented using strings.

-Awesome can then manipulate any language.
+Therefore, Awesome can manipulate any language.

 ## Contribution